 • Food

-The modern Anzac biscuit favors oats, flour, coconut, butter, golden syrup and baking soda for a fluffy, light and sweet taste and a satisfying snack.
-These ingredients not only give it a unique flavor, but also give it the ability to be stored and preserved over long distances.
+The modern Anzac biscuit favours oats, flour, coconut, butter, golden syrup and baking soda for a fluffy, light and sweet taste and a satisfying snack.
+These ingredients not only give it a unique flavour, but also give it the ability to be stored and preserved over long distances.

 photo by pfctdayelise (CC BY-SA 2.5) modified